danielbairamian/SleepTimer/README.md

-### Sleep Timer ###
+## Sleep Timer ##
-Simple python application to mute, lock and turn down the brightness of a windows computer after some time
+Simple python application that mutes and puts a PC to sleep after some time

+Currently only works for Windows

 ## Requirements ##
-ctypes, wmi, pycaw, tkinter
+ctypes, wmi, pycaw, tkinter, win32con, win32gui

-## Todo ##
-Display remaining time on GUI instead of terminal

-Maybe add support for multiple monitors
+or simply run the Application.exe single-file executable